From Humble Beginnings...

 Initially built with five suites, over time private plunge pools have been added, along with a library, three more suites, a traditional Shangaan boma, gym and treatment sala; creating a five star lodge with the finest amenities.

-In 2003 Leopard Hills formed a school on the premises, providing the children of managers and staff throughout the Sabi Sand Reserve with the opportunity of an education matching the high standards of top South African schools and colleges.
+In 2003 Leopard Hills formed a school on the premises, providing the children of managers and staff throughout the Sabi Sand Reserve with the opportunity of an education.